unimined/Unimined/Writerside/topics/Setup.md

 </tab>
 </tabs>

-this will not actually add minecraft to your project as it must be configured.
+**This will not actually add minecraft to your project as it must be configured.**

 ## Adding Minecraft